 hi, are you open to swaps? if so, please read my work called "The Shinigami", and let me know what you would like me to read in return. thanks! :)

 almost 5 years ago Kandeeisnotbeingatroll. said:

 I tol' my friends to read this, I think you'll be getting a few random readers soon, this is truley awsome.

 I havent come across a good story in a while, and although I wasnt planning to read till the end, I was so captivated with your writting, I couldnt stop.

 Awosme Awsome job.
 You have a really developed skill of writting, keep it up♥

-12 months ago Lucy Shifflett said:
+almost 5 years ago Lucy Shifflett said:

 Good job so far, I like how you just jump right into the story and give the true opinions about the dad.
 Keep it up :)

-7 months ago Zombie Zoe said:
+over 4 years ago Zombie Zoe said: